M4rwaneX/dingooChallenge/README.md

 ![Texte alternatif](src/clusters_kmeans_0_to_2.png)

-Cluster 0 and 1 are very acceptable since they manage to gather very closely the locations.
-But the problem is with cluster 2, we see that most of the locations are far from the centroid which leads to a huge circle with a lot of blank spaces.
-Let's see the other clusters for exemple 4,5 and 6.
+And now clusters 4,5 and 6.

 ![Texte alternatif](src/clusters_kmeans_4_to_6.png)

-We see that the problem remains.
-Good thing is that the clusters seems to be coherent.
+We see that the centroids don't really represent the center of the clusters which means they won't be useful to know where to put the "restock hubs".
-This means that centroids won't be useful.
-Let's try another approach and compute "new" centroids, which are called barycenter, using the cluster found by kmeans.
-I will use this formula :
+Let's try another approach and compute the barycenters of the clusters using these formulas :

 ![Texte alternatif](src/formula_barycenter_1.png)
 ![Texte alternatif](src/formula_barycenter_2.png)